Skip to main content

 Hormonal Protocols for Female Cognitive Support

 For women navigating the cognitive challenges of perimenopause and post-menopause, hormonal therapy is tailored to their specific needs and menopausal status.
-The choice between estrogen-only therapy and a combination of is a primary consideration.
+The choice between estrogen-only therapy and a combination of estrogen and progesterone is a primary consideration.

 A 2024 meta-analysis found that estrogen-only therapy (ET), when initiated in midlife, was associated with improved verbal memory.
 This form of therapy is typically prescribed for women who have had a hysterectomy.
 For women with an intact uterus, progesterone is included to protect the uterine lining.